Why motivation isn’t enough

 3) Try something new

 Use the extra energy to experiment with a new recipe.
 Or learn and practice the proper form of an exercise you’ve been meaning to try.
-Let curiosity guide you and build a sense of enjoyment, not pressure.
+Let curiosity guide you so it stays fun, not forced.

 Motivation becomes more helpful when treated like a resource — something to invest in your future self, not something to depend on for daily consistency.